The Method 2 is to use the

 Library Path

-In order to use the Wrapper, there is one more property which much be set.
+In order to use the Wrapper, one more property must be set.

 The Wrapper makes use of a native library to control interactions with the system.